 How to apply for a PPC

-It's quickest to buy your PPC online.
+It's quickest to buy a PPC online.
 The PPC will start from the day you submit your application, unless you request a different start date, but the start date must be within 1 month before or after the date of your application.

-Ensure you have your bank details or credit or debit card details ready.
+Make sure you have your bank details or credit or debit card details ready.

 It's important that you do not use your certificate after it expires.
 The NHSBSA checks that patients who claim for free NHS prescriptions are entitled to the exemption they have declared.